 - Tesla: if you drive a Tesla, you find both superchargers and destination chargers on Tesla’s website.
-You can also see nearby superchargers and availability as well as mapped directions with superchargers included as needed directly on your Tesla screen.
+You can also see nearby superchargers and availability and mapped directions with superchargers included directly on your Tesla screen.

 - AFDC: the AFDC electric charging station locator tool lets you search online for various types of chargers (Levels 1-3).

-- Chargehub: Chargehub’s website shows chargers throughout the U.S. as well as indicators if stations are busy or offline.
+- Chargehub: Chargehub’s website shows chargers throughout the U.S. and indicates if stations are busy or offline.

 - Electrify America: Electrify America has mobile apps and a website where you can find chargers and monitor your charging on an Electrify America charger.

 You can install an EV charger to quickly and affordably charge your EV overnight!
 To see our list of top EV chargers, visit our EV charger Buyer’s Guide.
 Bonus: You may even be eligible for tax credits on your EV charger installation costs.

 The status of EV charging in 2022

 EV charging infrastructure is something that’s expanding in the U.S. So, if you don’t currently drive an EV, it’s definitely something to look into as it’ll only get easier to find quick charging near you and on the go (and there are some great incentives on EVs!).
 There’s also a lot of attention on EV charging infrastructure this year — both from the government and private companies committing to support it.
 Learn more about how EV charging infrastructure is expanding in the U.S.